VOL. 11 | NO. 22 | Saturday, June 2, 2018

 Turek Named Dean Of CBU Business School

-Joseph H. Turek is the new dean of the Christian Brothers University School of Business, effective June 1, the school announced Monday, May 29.
+Joseph H. Turek is the new dean of the Christian Brothers University School of Business, effective June 1.

 Turek earned a Ph.D. and a master’s degree in economics from the State University of New York at Albany and a master’s in public administration from the Maxwell School of Citizenship and Public Affairs at Syracuse University.